|

 2. File

-e.g. if file name is using timestamp, it should get replaced properly with
+name for the exported Excel file should be as per the standards e.g. if file name is using timestamp, it should get replaced properly with

 actual timestamp at the time of exporting the file